openbullet/openbullet2-docs/docs/lolicode/statements.md

 ---
 ## LOCK
 Very useful if you want to execute synchronous operations on global variables.
-It makes sure that only 1 bot can enter a given piece of code at a time, so that multiple bots do not edit the same global variable at the same time.
+It makes sure that only one bot can enter a given piece of code at a time, so that multiple bots do not edit the same global variable at the same time.
 Often used in conjunction with TRY/CATCH.
 Example:
 ```